Company Profile

 Neoteric sponsored and organized WHC 2002, which became the world's most successful and largest gathering of hovercraft enthusiasts in history.

-Neoteric Hovercraft, Inc. experienced considerable growth.
-Hovercraft were purchased by the U.S. Department of Justice, Border Patrol; state airports; U.S. National Parks; and emergency, police, and fire agencies throughout the world.
+Neoteric experienced increased business as a result of the Championship.
+Hovercraft were purchased by the U.S. Department of Justice, Border Patrol; state airports, U.S. National Parks, emergency response agencies, police, and Fire Departments around the world.

-A fleet of five hovercraft were purchased for an environmental survey project in Kuwait were delivered with on-site training.
+A fleet of five hovercraft were purchased for an extensive environmental survey project in Kuwait and were delivered in October 2003 with on-site training.
+Fitzgerald traveled to Kuwait to train and organize those conducting the countries full coastal survey using Neoteric Hovercraft.

 2003